Sector: Mostly vegetables (cabbage, carrot, green pepper, potato), coffee (small volumes, no own export capacity)

 In 2019, four cooperatives, including COOSEMPODA, legally constituted the Union de Cooperativas de Hortalizas del Norte (UCHON).
 The objective of the UCHON is to improve and expand the supply to the domestic markets of healthy, quality vegetables.
 The charter requires the cooperatives to comply with Good Agricultural Practices (GAP) as well as Good Manufacturing Practices (GMP).

-With help of Kampani’s investment, COOSEMPODA is looking to meet these demands while simultaneously increasing productivity, overall crop diversity and the range of produce they can sell directly to supermarkets.
+With help of Kampani’s investment, COOSEMPODA is looking to meet the GAP and GMP demands while simultaneously increasing productivity, overall crop diversity and the range of produce they can sell directly to supermarkets.
 In order to achieve this they are seeking to upgrade their current processing plant to improve washing capacity and meet hygiene requirements.
 Additionally, they want to expand their seedling production capacity and develop protection structures that would allow them to increase production of sensitive crops such as tomatoes and green pepper.
 Finally, they plan to purchase a refrigerated truck to streamline transport of their produce directly to supermarkets.

 COOSEMPODA has a sound and pragmatic investment programme, the management capacity to carry it through, a stable membership base, and a proven track record.
 Furthermore, they have strong partnerships and a demand for its product that exceeds their production – specifically, opportunities to expand the partnerships with Walmart, Subway and Pizza Hut.